openedx/openedx-events/docs/how-tos/use-the-event-bus-to-broadcast-and-consume-events.rst

 - You have a development environment set up using `Tutor`_.
 - You have a basic understanding of Python and Django.
 - You have basic understanding of the Open edX Event Bus.
-If not, you can review the :doc:`../concepts/event-bus` docs.
+If not, you can review the :ref:`Event Bus` docs.
-- You understand the concept of filters or have reviewed the relevant :doc:`/concepts/index` docs.
+- You understand the concept of filters or have reviewed the relevant :ref:`Concepts` docs.
 - You are familiar with the terminology used in the project, such as the terms :term:`Event Type` or :term:`Topic`.
-If not, you can review the :doc:`/reference/glossary` docs.
+If not, you can review the :ref:`Glossary` docs.

 Steps
 -----